projectblacklight/blacklight/CONTRIBUTING.md

 * Start a feature/bugfix branch
 * Commit and push until you are happy with your contribution
 * Make sure to add tests for it.
 This is important so we don't break it in a future version unintentionally.
-* After making your changes, be sure to run the [[Blacklight tests|Testing]] to make sure everything works.
+* After making your changes, be sure to run the [Blacklight tests](https://github.com/projectblacklight/blacklight/wiki/testing) to make sure everything works.
-* Submit your change as a [[Pull Request|http://help.github.com/pull-requests/]].
+* Submit your change as a [Pull Request](https://help.github.com/en/articles/about-pull-requests).

 ## Support
-If you are interested in working on the Blacklight plugin, but want guidance or support, please send an email to our [[Blacklight-development mailing list|http://groups.google.com/group/blacklight-development]] and we'll be glad to help.
+If you are interested in working on the Blacklight plugin, but want guidance or support, please send an email to our [Blacklight-development mailing list](http://groups.google.com/group/blacklight-development) and we'll be glad to help.

 ## Becoming a Committer